 Review of Disney Magic

-The 83,969-ton, 1,750-passenger cruise ship Disney Magic, just like all Disney ships, is devoted to provide some of the best sea vacation experiences, mostly to American and Canadian families with smaller kids who enjoy loving Mickey and the princesses very very much.
-And just like all Disney businesses, the Disney Magic ship's primary market are families with children (mostly kids younger than 8) - the major revenue provider for the Walt Disney company.
-However, on Disney Magic you'll find lots of people traveling without kids.
+The 1750-passenger ship Disney Magic provides some of the best sea travel vacation experiences.
+And just like all Disney businesses, the ship's primary market are families with small children (mostly kids younger than 8) - the major revenue provider for the Walt Disney company.
+However, on Disney Magic, you'll also find many passengers traveling without kids.

-The ever first Disney cruise ship Magic was launched in 1998 to serve the special preferences of a new generation Disney package vacation fun fans.
-The Disney Magic ship design resembles the 1920's luxurious ocean liners, but what really makes this vessel worthy of its Disney name are all the Disney characters, special facilities and unique fun activities on-board, along with the greatest kids programs at sea, the most Magic-al deck parties and excellent service.
+The ever first Disney ship, Magic was launched in 1998 to serve the special preferences of a new generation Disney package vacation fun fans.
+The Disney Magic ship design resembles the 1920's luxurious ocean liners, but what really makes this vessel worthy of its Disney name are all the Disney characters, special facilities, and unique fun activities on-board, along with the greatest kids programs at sea, the most Magic-al deck parties, and excellent service.

 The CLIENTELE consists almost entirely of USA and Canada Disney cruise fun fans.
-The new Disney approach to children by age-related activities and specially dedicated on-board venues makes all ships mostly appealing for multi-generational travellers.
+The new Disney approach to children by age-related activities and specially dedicated onboard venues makes all ships mostly appealing for multi-generational travelers.

 Disney Magic DRESS CODE - day casual and evening resort casual, meaning for men - jackets (no ties) and pants, and for women - summer dresses (no swimwear-shorts-jeans in the main restaurants at dinner).
 All Disney Magic 7-day sailings include one formal and one semi-formal night.

-Disney Magic TIPS (totaling US $12 PP per day, automatically charged to guests’s shipboard accounts), given to: $8 waiters (dining room server $4, assistant server $3, head server $1) and $4 to cabin attendants.
-Additionally, a 15% gratuity is included on all bar drinks and on-board service areas.
+Disney Magic TIPS (totaling US $12 PP per day, automatically charged to guests' shipboard accounts), given to $8 waiters (dining room server $4, assistant server $3, head server $1) and $4 to cabin attendants.
+Additionally, a 15% gratuity is included on all bar drinks and onboard service areas.

-The ever first Disney ship Disney Magic boasts elegant Art Deco decorations of public spaces and a most affordable “jazzy” luxury in all its staterooms, of which even the standard cabins are designed as mini-suites (separate bedroom and living areas).
+The ever-first Disney ship Magic boasts elegant Art Deco decorations of public spaces and a most affordable luxury in all its staterooms, of which even the standard cabins are designed as mini-suites (separate bedroom and living areas).

 All Disney Magic cabins are designed with families in mind - some of the most spacious and most elegant at sea, and of course - with "Mickeys" everywhere.
 Cabins are quiet and offer comfortable privacy, appealing to both families and people traveling without youngsters.
 Even the standard Disney Magic cabins boast a separate bedroom and a living area (common to mini-suite accommodations of other brands), 2 beds convertible to a queen, the living room including a convertible sofa (an option for 3rd single bed); many cabins also have bunk beds (for a 4th person).

 Disney Magic family cruise cabins for families of 5 have a Murphy bed.
-Plenty of drawers, a closet with sliding doors, a desk-dressing table, a flat TV, a safe, 2 portable "Wave Phones" (with texting capabilities and coverage throughout the ship and on Castaway island).
+Plenty of drawers, a closet with sliding doors, a desk-dressing table, a smart HDTV, electronic safe bos, 2 portable "Wave Phones" (with texting capabilities and coverage throughout the ship and on Castaway island).

-An unique feature of all Disney cruise cabins are the split-badrooms (“bath and a half" configurations) - one with a toilet and a sink, the other with tub-shower-sink (the cheapest insides with a single bath 1 sink).
-Decent bathroom amenities (soap-shampoo-conditioner-lotion), a hair dryer.
+A unique feature of all Disney cruise cabins are the split-bathrooms ("bath and a half" configurations) - one with a toilet and a sink, the other with tub-shower-sink (the cheapest insides with a single bath 1 sink).
+Decent bathroom amenities (soap-shampoo-conditioner-lotion), a hairdryer.

-All Disney Magic suites are located on Deck 8 and feature a concierge service, deluxe design elements, huge Jacuzzis, better quality mattresses and large verandas (among the additional amenities are robes, slippers and a vanity pack).
+All Disney Magic suites are located on Deck 8 and feature concierge service, deluxe design elements, huge Jacuzzis, better quality mattresses and large verandas (among the additional amenities are robes, slippers, and a vanity pack).

 The Disney Magic ship food experience features ample portions (everything is on-board made), with several choices of salads and fresh vegetables, a great variety of seafood, meats, pasta, and naturally, a separate kids menu is available.